MooseBoost/sinatra-fwitter-6-apis/README.md

 And that's it!
 Test out your application using your phone number.
 As a bonus, you can add error handling in case the user types in something other than a valid phone number.
 You can now incorporate APIs into your Sinatra applications!

-<a href='https://learn.co/lessons/sinatra-fwitter-6-apis' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-fwitter-6-apis' title='Sinatra Fwitter 6 -  APIs'>Sinatra Fwitter 6 -  APIs</a> on Learn.co and start learning to code for free.</p>